 Sydney Waterside Restaurants

-Make a day of it with lunch or dinner at one of the city’s more remote waterside restaurants.
+Make a day of it with lunch or dinner at one of the city’s more remote waterside restaurants, which you can get to by car, boat or seaplane.
 Jonah’s looks over the golden sands of Whale Beach, while Cottage Point Inn and Berowra Waters Inn are tucked in the gentle waterways of the Hawkesbury River.
-You can even make a grand arrival by seaplane.